ChrystianDuarte/rhosmapi/README.md

     This rule specifies that API Management policies should be applied to the request when the target Deployment includes a label of: `service-mesh.3scale.net`.
 In this version of the demo, this rule does not apply API Management policies as expected.
 Further research into the issue is needed.

-    1. As a work-around for the current problem, modify the `threescale-adapter-config.yaml` file with a modified rule that specifies that API Management policies should be applied when the target is the catalog-service:
+    1. As a work-around for the current problem, modify the `threescale-adapter-config.yaml` file with a modified rule that specifies that API Management policies should be applied when the target is the user-service:

         ```
-        $ sed -i "s/match: .*/match: destination.service.name == \"catalog-service\"/" \
+        $ sed -i "s/match: .*/match: destination.service.name == \"user-service\"/" \
               3scale-istio-adapter/istio/threescale-adapter-config.yaml
         ```